 */

-- (void)pictureInPictureControllerIsPictureInPictureEnable:(nullable AVPictureInPictureController *)pictureInPictureController isEnable:(BOOL)isEnable;When the PiP feature is enabled, you can disable the automatic start of PiP and manually control the feature's activation.
-The following code provides an example:
+- (void)pictureInPictureControllerIsPictureInPictureEnable:(nullable AVPictureInPictureController *)pictureInPictureController isEnable:(BOOL)isEnable;When PiP is enabled, disable automatic activation and control it manually.

 - (void) pictureInPictureControllerIsPictureInPictureEnable:(nullable AVPictureInPictureController *) pictureInPictureController isEnable:(BOOL) isEnable